 Read more on our What is BSL? page.

-Signature is a national charity and the leading awarding body for deaf communication qualifications in the UK.
-With almost 40 years’ experience, we’ve supported more than 460,000 people to learn British Sign Language.
+Signature is a national charity and the leading awarding body for deaf communication and language qualifications in the UK.
+With over 40 years’ experience, we’ve supported more than 500,000 people to learn British Sign Language.

 All Signature qualifications are nationally recognised and accredited by Ofqual (The office of the Qualifications and Examinations regulator).